douglasnaphas/selenium/CONTRIBUTING.md

 ## Stages of an Issue or PR

-From your create your issue or pull request, through code review and towards integration, it will be assigned different Github labels.
+From the time you create your issue or pull request, through code review and towards integration, it will be assigned different Github labels.
 The labels serve for the committers to more easily keep track of work that's pending or awaiting action.